mCRL2org/mCRL2/doc/sphinx/user_manual/tutorial/gossip/index.rst

       an ``all_done`` action can be performed.

       However, if we try to verify this property using::

         $ lps2pbes -f gossip3.mcf gossip.lps | pbessolve -rjittyc
+        Warning: detected nested modal operators.
+This may result in a long execution time.
+        Use the option -m (for lps2pbes/lps2pres), -p (for lts2pbes/lts2pres) or insert dummy fix point operators in between manually to speed up the transformation.

       It seems that :ref:`tool-lps2pbes` is getting stuck.
 This is caused by the translation of µ-calculus formula with an LPS to a PBES, that has to look ahead 8 levels in the state space, by recursively evaluating the guards in